BoPeng/simuPOP-examples/published/simuGWAS/README.md

-(:title Simulation of samples for Genome-Wide Association Studies:)
+#  Simulation of samples for Genome-Wide Association Studies

 ## Introduction